EHS 2000 Series - Position Specific

 Injuries resulting from the failure to control hazardous energy sources during normal work activities can be serious or fatal.
 This training provides employees with the appropriate lockout/tagout (LOTO) practices and procedures used to prevent the release of hazardous energy.
 This training is required for electricians, plumbers, HVAC, or any personnel who work on or around electrical, steam, pressure, hydraulic, mechanical, pneumatic or other to conduct maintenance or repair work on systems.
 Employees required to take this training are also required to take EHS 2031 CPR and AED Safety.

-This in-class training is for specialized pieces of equipment that require "qualified" operators to be trained every three years.
+This training is for specialized pieces of equipment that require "qualified" operators to be trained.
 Topics include parts of a lift truck, operation, traveling and maneuvering, load handling, environmental considerations and hands-on practice.
 This is required for all employees who work with powered platforms, manlifts and vehicle-mounted work platforms.

 EHS 2025 Powered Industrial Trucks (Fork Lift) Operations Training